jeff5/very-slow-jython/src/site/sphinx/treepython/ref_interp_help.rst

 (The design of the machine,
 and the machine language it accepts, change from one version of the implementation to the next.)
-From a hardware perspective (or that of the C programmer), the virtual machine is an interpreter for this intermediate language.
+From a hardware perspective, or that of the C programmer, the virtual machine is an interpreter for this intermediate language.

-It will get even more layered with a Java implementation.
+Things get even more complicated when we consider a Java implementation.
 From the hardware perspective, the JVM itself is an interpreter, and our Java programs are compiled to its Java bytecode.
-We will (probably) want to translate Python into Java bytecode, as Jython does.
+We will probably want to translate Python into Java bytecode eventually, as Jython does.
 But we might also write an interpreter in Java, compiled to Java bytecode,